Egida/TCP-Bypass/README.md

 **TCP-Bypass**

-TCP-Bypass is used to bypass linux's tcp congestion control options (do no TCP congestion control and use qdiscs or minstrel instead for QoS).
+TCP-Bypass is used to bypass linux's tcp congestion control algorithms (Avoid using TCP congestion control algorithms and use qdiscs or minstrel instead for QoS).

 **How to use:**